Why Is My French Press Hard To Press: 3 Causes & Fixes

 French Press coffee can be bold and delicious.
-However, a common frustration point for people is, why is my French Press sometimes hard to press down?
+However, a common problem with this brewing method is that the French Press can be hard to press down.
 In my opinion, French Press plungers usually get stuck from too fine a coffee grind or a low-quality grinder.
-But there are other possibilities, and I’ll explore them and their solutions in this article.
+However, there are other possibilities, and I’ll explore them and their solutions in this article.

 Whether it’s time to upgrade your grinder or you just need help dialing in the right size, I am confident you will solve your French Press clogging issues by the end of this article!